RazrFalcon/tiny-skia/README.md

 and doesn't really support 32bit targets.

 `tiny-skia` tries to be small, simple and easy to build.
-Currently, it has around 14 KLOC and compiles in less than 5s on a modern CPU.
+Currently, it has around 14 KLOC, compiles in less than 5s on a modern CPU and adds around 200KiB to your binary.

 ## Performance